IELTS Cue Card Sample 47 - Describe something useful you learned from a member of your family

-- What are the importances of having friends?
+- What is the importance of having friends?

 I found my aunt very charming, caring and possesses a great personality.
 She had been a voracious reader and because of that, she was more learned and wise than people of her age.
-Initially, I thought that how come she spend most of her time reading?
-Over the time I became close to her, and she started helping me with my studies.
+Initially, I thought that how come she spends most of her time reading?
+Over time, I became close to her, and she started helping me with my studies.
 She started inspiring me to read books other than my academic books.
-She read me stories and that help me grow an interest towards books.
+She read me stories and that help me grow an interest in books.
 Then she started telling me amazing stories of our history and showed me which books actually have those histories written.

 Later I have inspired my nephew to read books.
 I did the same, I read him stories which would be interesting to him and gave him sweets, candies, ice-cream if he could have finished a book and explain the stories.
 I guess he has become interested in reading as well.